Culture & Style / Jewelry Trends

 I honestly remember it like it was yesterday.
 My mom put me in the car at the tender age of seven and shipped me off to day camp—the idea was hers and my grandmom’s.
 The two of them love horses, especially my grandmother, who also owned horse jewelry—more on that later.
 My father and grandfather like horses too—more for the Kentucky Derby and the sports betting banter that came with watching the Triple Crown races.
 This was not just any day camp, it was horse camp.

-Early Horse Girl (and Horse Jewelry) Years
+Becoming a Horse Girl (and Falling for Horse Jewelry)

 To set the scene, it was the middle of July during a heatwave.
 We pulled up to the local barn, and she told me to “just have fun, and make a friend or two.”
 (I can confidently say I made a friend and fell in love with the horses and a sport that’s still a huge part of my life today.)
 She later revealed to me that she and Grandmom thought I’d hate horse camp, but to both their surprise and financial dismay, horses—and eventually horse jewelry—became my ultimate love.
+The horse, after all, is known in astrology for igniting lifelong pasions—and this one never let me go.

 When it came time to decide the next chapter of my life, I gave up competing and going to the barn weekly, to move to New York City for college and ultimately a career in fashion.
 Something my mother and grandmother also introduced me to at a young age was diamonds, and how beautiful and rare they were.
 Keeping all of this in mind, I fell in love with the city and fashion—specifically jewelry—but what makes my job so special now is being able to fuse the things I love: horses and diamonds.

-Horse Jewelry: Lucky Horseshoes
+Lucky Horseshoes

 Diamond horseshoe jewelry is a timeless symbol of luck, protection, and strength, making it a meaningful addition to any horse jewelry collection.
 In ancient Europe, they were believed to ward off evil spirits, especially when hung with the open end facing upward to “catch” and hold good luck.
 Historically, blacksmiths—respected for working with fire and iron—were believed to have magical powers, which added to the horseshoe’s mystical reputation.
 Sailors often nailed horseshoes to ship masts for protection on long voyages, and households across cultures placed them above doors as a safeguard against misfortune.